HL7/fhir-saner/input/pagecontent/use_cases.md

 Consider the case where patient comorbidities (e.g., Cardiovascular Disease, Smoking Status) are known to impact patient risk and associated complications, but where detailed analysis of these risk effects is unknown.
-Communication of supplemental data that include presence or absence of cardiovascuar disease, or the patient smoking status, and presence of absence of complications allows the recieving public health agencies to further analyze this data retrospectively.
+Communication of supplemental data that include presence or absence of cardiovascular disease, or the patient smoking status, and presence of absence of complications allows the receiving public health agencies to further analyze this data retrospectively.

 In the initial stages, this analysis can be used to assess strain, by comparing the impact of comorbidities on complications